DHI/terracotta/docs/get-started.rst

 deployments, :doc:`have a look at our tutorials <tutorial>`.

-If you are unsure which kind of deployment to choose, we recommend you to try out a :doc:`serverless deployment on AWS λ <tutorials/aws>`, via the remote SQLite driver.
+If you are unsure which kind of deployment to choose, we recommend you to try out a :doc:`serverless deployment on AWS Lambda <tutorials/aws>`, via the remote SQLite driver.